sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

       - **Usage patterns:** The privacy policy mentions using analytics to monitor gameplay and interactions, but does not specify granularity (e.g., session logs, clickstreams).
       - **Evidence of insecure endpoints or risks:** There is no mention of analyzing or disclosing potentially insecure endpoints, nor any user-facing tools to review such risks.
 Also, there is no evidence to suggest otherwise.

 <p style="margin-left: 30px;">In addition to the data being logged as listed in the Device Information, further metadata—including application launch timestamps, epoch-based activity markers, and advertising telemetry such as ad unit identifiers, skip timing parameters, and mediation flags—was primarily extracted through Autopsy’s plist analysis.
-These records indicate persistent behavioral tracking and highlight the app’s capacity for device fingerprinting through embedded SDKs such as Unity Ads and AppLovin </p>
+These records indicate persistent behavioral tracking and highlight the app’s capacity for device fingerprinting through embedded SDKs such as Unity Ads and AppLovin.</p>

 <p style="margin-left: 30px;">This figure also shows that the web browser version used to access the app-related sites is being collected.</p>